Cutthroat Island (1995)

 +Beautiful cinematography and vistas

-+Novel and large scale action sequences
++Large scale action sequences and stunts

 +Interesting dynamic between hero and villain